gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    {{RFC4895}}.
 Error handling for authenticated chunks is according to {{RFC4895}}.

-## Adaptation Layer Indication in INIT/INIT-ACK
+## Adaptation Layer Indication in INIT/INIT ACK

    At the initialization of the association, a sender of the INIT or INIT ACK chunk that intends to use DTLS/SCTP as specified in this